How to Sell on Amazon in 6 Easy Steps: A Beginner’s Guide

 - A product identifier: GTIN, UPC, ISBN, or EAN to specify the exact item you’re selling; find out more about which identifier is relevant to your product listing in Amazon’s listing requirements

-- A stock-keeping unit (SKU) number: A product ID you create to track your inventory
+- SKU number: A product ID you create to track your inventory

 - Offer details: Price, product condition, available quantity, and shipping options